peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### FromObject
     public static CBORObject FromObject​(byte[] bytes)
 <p>Generates a CBOR object from a byte array.
 The byte array is copied to a
  new byte array.
 (This method can't be used to decode CBOR data from a byte array; for that, use the DecodeFromBytes method instead.).
- </p><p/><p>The following example encodes a text string to a UTF-8 byte
+ </p><p/><p>The following example encodes a text string to a UTF-8
- array, then uses the array to create a CBOR byte string object.
-It is not recommended to use <code>Encoding.UTF8.GetBytes </code> in .NET, or the
+ byte array, then uses the array to create a CBOR byte string object.
- <code>getBytes() </code> method in Java to do this.
+ It is not recommended to use <code>Encoding.UTF8.GetBytes</code> in.getNET(), or the <code>getBytes()</code> method in Java to do this.
 For instance,
- <code>Encoding.UTF8 </code> begins the encoded string with a byte-order
+ <code>Encoding.UTF8</code> begins the encoded string with a byte-order
- mark, and <code>getBytes() </code> encodes text strings in an unspecified character encoding.
+ mark, and <code>getBytes()</code> encodes text strings in an unspecified character encoding.
 Both behaviors can be undesirable.
-Instead, use the <code>DataUtilities.GetUtf8Bytes </code> method to convert text strings to UTF-8. </p> <pre>/* true does character replacement of invalid UTF-8; false throws an exception on invalid UTF-8 */ byte[] bytes = DataUtilities.GetUtf8Bytes(textString, true); CBORObject cbor = CBORObject.FromBytes(bytes); </pre>
+Instead, use the <code>DataUtilities.GetUtf8Bytes</code> method to convert text strings to UTF-8. </p> <pre>/* true does character replacement of invalid UTF-8; false throws an exception on invalid UTF-8 */ byte[] bytes = DataUtilities.GetUtf8Bytes(textString, true); CBORObject cbor = CBORObject.FromBytes(bytes);</pre>.

 **Parameters:**